siffiejoe/lua-classy/README.md

 *   Multiple inheritance

     A class can inherit from multiple base classes.
-The inherited methods are looked up in width first search order at class creation time (or when a base class is updated).
+The inherited methods are looked up in width-first search order at class creation time (or when a base class is updated).

 *   Simple object construction